linuxkay/python/README.md

 key-send.py.original is a base model for key-send.py

-tcprec.py is a TCP version of message receiver.
+renkenmatch.py and tcprec.py are TCP version of message receiver.

 ## Requirements